CLSherrod/clsherrod.github.io/_pages/projects.md

 **2006 - 2008 [Real Estate](/real-estate/)** - I flipped real estate deals.

-**1996 - 2001 Niche business software** - Created and sold business software for a niche market on Windows & Mac.

 **1996 - 1997 [American Express](https://americanexpress.com)** - On launch team for first online presence of American Express.
 Project won internal award for innovation.
 Resigned when my software company launched.

+**1992 - 2001 Niche business software** - Created and sold business software for a niche market on Windows & Mac.

+**1992- 1992 [Arizona State University](https://asu.edu)** - one semeter in a Decision Information Systems Graduate degree that confirmed I wanted to do my own company and not this degree

+**1991 - 1992 [Salt River Project](https://srpnet.com))** - documented an engineering project for management

+**1989-1991 Business document delivery business for mortage companies** - my own business I ran during summer breaks between college semeters

-**1988 - 1991 [Northern Arizone University](https://degree-search.nau.edu/degree/CISBSBAX) & [Phoenix College](https://phoenixcollege.edu)** - with a Bachelor of Science in Business Administration and a minor in Photography
+**1988 - 1991 [Northern Arizona University](https://degree-search.nau.edu/degree/CISBSBAX) & [Phoenix College](https://phoenixcollege.edu)** - with a Bachelor of Science in Business Administration and a minor in Photography